cybernetics/JTemplate/README.md

     ]

 ### IteratorAdapter Class
-The `IteratorAdapter` class implements the `Iterable` interface and makes each item produced by a source iterator appear to be an element of the adapter, allowing the iterator's contents to be used in a data dictionary.
+The `IteratorAdapter` class implements the `Iterable` interface and makes each item produced by an iterator appear to be an element of the adapter, allowing the iterator's contents to be used in a data dictionary.

 `IteratorAdapter` is typically used to transform result data produced by NoSQL databases such as MongoDB.
+It can also be used to transform the result of stream operations on Java collection types.
 For example:

-TODO

-`IteratorAdapter` can also be used to transform the result of stream operations on Java collection types.
-For example:

-TODO

-    return new IteratorAdapter(listOf("a", "b", "c").stream().iterator());
+    Stream<String> stream = Arrays.asList("a", "b", "c").stream();

+    TemplateEncoder encoder = new TemplateEncoder(getClass().getResource("stream.txt"));

+    String result;
+    try (StringWriter writer = new StringWriter()) {
+        encoder.writeValue(new IteratorAdapter(stream.iterator()), writer);

+        result = writer.toString();
+    }

+    System.out.println(result);

 # Additional Information
 For additional information and examples, see the [the wiki](https://github.com/gk-brown/JTemplate/wiki).